-A. Color additives must be approved by the FDA to be used in the US.
+Color additives must be approved by the FDA to be used in the US.
 Synthetic color additives are known in the US as FD&C or certified colors.
-There are also several color additives that are approved for safe use in the US that are sourced from nature, and these colors are referred to as exempt from certification colors.
+There are also an increasing number of color additives that are approved for safe use in the US that are sourced from nature, and these colors are referred to as exempt from certification colors.

 - How do we know that colors are safe?